geostan: Bayesian spatial analysis

 data(georgia)

 This has county population and mortality data by sex for ages 55-64, and for the period 2014-2018.
-As is common for public access data, some of the observations missing because the CDC has censored them.
+As is common for public access data, some of the observations missing because the CDC has censored them to protect privacy.

 mortality_rate <- georgia$rate.female * 10e3

-#> 3 NA values found in x will be dropped from data x and matrix w
+#> 3 NA values found in x will be dropped from data x and from matrix w (nb: this disrupts row-standardization of w)

 #> Warning: Removed 3 rows containing non-finite outside the scale range